 - Communication and collaboration

 - Time management and organization

 There’s no shortcut to the role of security architect.
 You need to work your way up the ladder and prove that you have a track record of outstanding performance in security roles.

 If you’re just beginning your IT career, look into computer technician or network admin positions.
 Work your way up to a security role, like network security administrator or penetration tester, to gain some experience in the discipline.
 You should also look into relevant certifications, so your resume stands out.

 If you have an IT background and want to pivot to security, the best path is to find ways to apply security principles to your current role.
 For example, if you’re a software developer, try to focus on software security and building resilient applications.

 If you’re a mid-career IT professional who’s struggling to find opportunities at the architect level, you might consider moving into security consultancy.
 This would mean starting your own business and finding clients, but if you’re willing to take those risks, you’ll gain invaluable experience.
 Combine that expertise with relevant certifications, and you’ll find yourself in an excellent position to land a senior security role.

 Security architect salary

-The Robert Half Technology 2020 Salary Guide reports that the mid-range starting salary for security architects is $130,750.
-Keep in mind that this is a national average.
-Sherwood says that a security architect salary in tech-saturated cities like San Francisco can be 41% higher.
-Use our Salary Calculator to find out what you can earn in your city and state.
+The Robert Half Salary Guide reports on the starting salary ranges for security architects.
+Sherwood says that a security architect salary in tech-saturated cities like San Francisco can be even higher.
+Use the Salary Guide to find out what you can earn in your city and state.